-- Ensure that the position description is up to date
+- Ensure that the position description is up-to-date

 Once a candidate has been identified for hire, documentationnew window is required.
 Because the recruitment process is completed in Workday, the recruitment report documentation requirements have changed.
-The Recruitment and Selection Report (PDF, ) (RSR) is required to provide the narrative of the recruitment process and identification & justification of the selected candidate.
+The Recruitment and Selection Report (PDF, ) (RSR) is required to provide the narrative of the recruitment process and the identification and justification of the selected candidate.
 View examples of the new RSR for faculty (PDF, ) and staff/administrators (PDF, ) .

 Recruiting Resources for Managers

 - Part-time Faculty Ad Template Form for Credit (PDF, )